Search¶

 })

-Please, bear in mind, that offline maps search engine consumes more resources, so try to reuse single instance for creating search sessions.
-This example shows, how it is possible to combine the coordinate search and the offline map search together into the one search engine:
+Please, bear in mind that the offline maps search engine consumes more resources, so try to reuse single instance for creating search sessions.
+This example shows how it is possible to combine the coordinate search and the offline map search together into one search engine:

 val searchManager = SearchManagerProvider.getInstance().get()